vegabook/bbuffy/README.md

 `nix develop`

 ## Aims
-To allow users of any gRPC programming language to use the Bloomberg V3 API.
+To allow users of any gRPC-capable programming language to use the Bloomberg V3 API.
 Supports:
 * Historica APIs (`//refdata`).
 * Streaming APIs (`//subdata`).